 4.9 Overdose

-There have been post-marketing cases of intentional and accidental overdose in paediatric patients with doses of perampanel up to 36 mg and in adult patients with doses up to 300 mg.
-The adverse reactions observed included altered mental status, agitation, aggressive behaviour, coma and depressed level of consciousness.
+There have been post-marketing cases of intentional and accidental overdose.
+Reported doses of perampanel were up to approximately 50 mg in paediatric patients and up to 300 mg in adult patients.
+The adverse reactions observed included altered mental status, agitation, aggressive behaviour, vomiting, coma, and depressed level of consciousness.
 The patients recovered without sequelae.

 There is no available specific antidote to the effects of perampanel.